Five-Time Deportee Charged In Fatal Los Angeles Car Crash

 Said another sister, Juanita Hernandez, “Knowing the history that he had, with the DUIs and so forth, it was like a slap in the hand and sent back, and he came back and it shouldn’t have been done like that,” KABC reported.

-In a entirely separate incident reported yesterday by the Inquisitr, a North Carolina teenager believed to be living in the U.S. illegally faces a first-degree murder charge after allegedly beheading his mother.
+In an entirely separate incident reported yesterday by the Inquisitr, a North Carolina teenager believed to be living in the U.S. illegally faces a first-degree murder charge after allegedly beheading his mother.
 The suspect is allegedly an illegal alien from Honduras.

 Separately, an Oregon judge is under investigation for allegedly helping an illegal immigrant escape through a backdoor of the courthouse, thereby eluding ICE agents who were waiting to arrest him, Fox News chronicled.
 ICE captured the individual about two weeks later outside the same courthouse, and his deportation is pending.